-Women who carry a copy of that gene variant were about twice as likely to eventually develop Alzheimer's as women without the gene, while men's risk was only slightly increased, Stanford's Dr. Michael Greicius reported last year.
+Women who carry a copy of that gene variant were about twice as likely to develop Alzheimer's eventually as women without the gene, while men's risk was only slightly increased, according to Stanford's Dr. Michael Greicius.

 It's not clear why.
 It may be in how the gene interacts with estrogen, Brinton said.

-Amy Shives, 57, of Spokane, Washington, recalls when her mother began showing symptoms of Alzheimer's.
-But it wasn't until after her own diagnosis a few years ago that Shives looked up the gender statistics.
+Amy Shives, 57, of Spokane, Washington, in a Yahoo News story recalled when her mother began showing symptoms of Alzheimer's.
+She says it wasn't until after her own diagnosis a few years ago that she looked up the gender statistics.

 "That was alarming," said Shives, who is in the early stages of Alzheimer's, which struck at a younger-than-usual age and forced her retirement as a college counselor.
 "The impact on our lives and that of our families is extraordinary."